justmorpheus/BasicsOfRootDetection/Basics.md

-## Root Detection Bypass via Objection & Frida
+# Root Detection Bypass via Objection & Frida

-1. Via Objection Set Return Value
+## 1. Via Objection Set Return Value

-# Once Frida server is connect from frida client.
+* Once Frida server is connect from frida client.
 To run the objection we need package name , so we can use frida for getting the target package name.
-We will use -s from objection to run command on startup (objection --help)
+We will use -s from objection to run command on startup (objection --help).
 * frida-ps -Uai | grep "name of the application |any keyword"
 * Then run the command ```objection --gadget com.packagename.value explore```
 * Even with objection application will show rooted device.